qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Generalized View.
 - Invariant production, grow, and maintenance.

+These patterns and ideas are often deeply connected and used together.

 ## Computation-data duality

-It's often beneficial to turn an action into data, then replace the raw action code into an interpreter.

-By turning action into data, the raw action code is split into two parts: the one generating action and the one executing action.
-(It's also related to moving computation stages)

 It involves two different aspects:

 - Turn computation (logic and action) into data.
 - Turn execution state into explicit data.

-The benefit of turning logic and action into data:
+The benefit of turning computation (logic and action) into data:

-- Closure (lambda expression).
+- Closure (lambda expression, function value).
 A function along with captured data.
 It allows [reusing a piece of code along with captured data](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#code-reuse-mechanisms).
+It can help abstraction: separate the generation of computation (create function values) and execution of computation (executing function).
+(It's related to partial computation and multi-stage computation)
 - Composition.
-The logic that's turned to data can be more easily composed.
+The computation that's turned to data can be more easily composed.
 Functional programming encourages having simple building blocks and compose them into complex logic.
+- Flexibility.
+The computation that's turned to data can be changed and rebuilt dynamically.

 The benefit of turning execution state into explicit data:

-- Inspection: Explicit execution state is easier to inspect and display (than stackframe and code execution position).
+- Inspection: Explicit execution state is easier to inspect and display  (the machine code can be optimized, and it's platform-depenent, so machine code execution position and runtime stack are harder to inspect and manipulate than explicit data)
 - Serialization: Explicit execution state can be serialized and deserialized, thus be stored to database and sent across network.
+(Example: Restate)
 - Suspension: Explicit execution state allows temporarily suspending execution and resume it later.
 Suspending thread is harder (to avoid suspending the whole process, you need to run it in a separate thread) and less efficient (current OS is not optimized for one million threads).
 (Turning execution state as data.
 It's related to mutation-data duality)
 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
 (Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.

 The distinction between computation and execution state is blurry.
 A closure can capture data.
 An execution state can be seen as a **continuation**, which is also a computation.

-### Algebraic effect and execution state
+### Algebraic effect and continuation

 **Algebraic effect**: An effect handler executes some code in a scope.
 Some code is executed under an effect handler.
 When it performs an effect, the control flow jumps to the effect handler, and the execution state (**delimited continuation**) up to the effect handler's scope is also saved.
 The effect handler can then resume using the execution state.
 [A simple introduction to Algebraic effects](https://overreacted.io/algebraic-effects-for-the-rest-of-us/)

-The applications of algebraic effect idea:

-- Async/await
-- Generator
-- React `Suspense`
-- Serializing saved execution state so that it can be saved to disk or sent via network.
-Related: Restate.
-- Control flow forking.
+**Delimited continuation** is the execution state turned into data.
+It's delimited because the execution state only include the stackframes within effect handling scope.

+The continuation (without "delimited") contains the whole execution state of the whole program (assume program is single-threaded).
+Delimited continuation is "local".
+Continuation is "global".
+The "local" one is more fine-grained and useful.

+**Continuation passing style** (CPS) is a way of representing programs.
+In CPS, each function accepts a continuation.
+Returning becomes calling the continuation.
+Calling continuation is to continue execution.
+The output of continuation is the "final output of whole program" (if IO or mutable state involved, the "final output of whole program" can be empty).

 ### Don't always go too far on DSL